What Happens if You Replace Windows Without a Permit?

 Can I replace windows myself without hiring a contractor?

-Yes, if you are knowledgeable about local building codes and feel confident in your skills, but ensure you still obtain the necessary permits.
+If you understand local building codes and feel confident in your abilities, you can tackle the project yourself.
+Just remember to obtain the necessary permits first.

 What should I do if I’ve already replaced my windows without a permit?

-Yes, you should contact your local building department to discuss how to rectify the situation and potentially obtain a retroactive permit.
+It’s important to reach out to your local building department to discuss how to fix the situation and possibly get a retroactive permit.

 How long does it typically take to get a window replacement permit?

-It varies by location, but generally, it can take anywhere from a few days to several weeks depending on local regulations and the complexity of your project.
+The time frame can differ by location, but it usually takes anywhere from a few days to several weeks based on local rules and the complexity of your project.